If you are a Capture One 12 or 20 user running Mac OS Catalina then please see here for issues related to tethering on this OS.

 - Test a new cable, another USB port on the computer, and a different camera if possible.
 Disconnects sometimes occur due to wear and tear of the system components.

 - Remove any CF or SD cards from the camera as their presence often confuses the computer as to which method to connect to the camera.
+This is particularly relevant when using Mac OS Catalina, as a full memory card can cause a tethering session timeout.

 - Ensure that Capture One has full rights in macOS.
 Go to System Preferences > Security and Privacy > Privacy > Accessibility and make sure that Capture One can control the computer.